sndnyang/Diffusion_ViT/ReadMe.md

         --resume trained_models/cifar10_hybvit/ema_checkpoint.pth
 ```

-### Generate from scratch
+### Generate From Scratch

 It will compute the FID, so you still need to specify the data_path.
+I didn't try any fast sampling methods.

 ```shell
 python eval_model.py --eval gen --ffnt 1 \